 - You get physical symptoms (headaches/stomach problems) from all of the stress, worry and guilt

-If you agree with at least two or more of these, guess what?
+If you agree with at least four or more of these, guess what?
 You’ve got Superwoman Syndrome.
 And that makes you a Superwoman.

 Sure, your cape is probably wrinkled, faded and has a few stains and tears, but you still have it.
 You’re still a Superwoman.
 You put tons of pressure on yourself to do everything right.
 You’re a perfectionist.
 You have trouble saying no and don’t like disappointing people (so you say yes to everything).
 You try to be all things for all people all the time because you feel bad if other people feel bad.
 And the more you do, the more stressed out you get and put yourself at an increased risk of various physical, emotional and mental health issues.

-The best way to stop Superwoman syndrome from stressing you out and creating havoc in your life is to be kinder to yourself.
+The best way to stop superwoman syndrome from stressing you out and creating havoc in your life is to be kinder to yourself.
 You can be kinder to yourself by practicing good self-care.
 By loving on yourself a little bit everyday.
 Self-care means doing all the things that increase your energy and joy while decreasing stress and guilt.
 Taking 5 minutes to listen to your favorite song.
 Putting up your favorite quotes at your desk.
 Self-care can also mean going to therapy or getting a coach to guide you through the process.
+Practicing good self-care allows you the room to notice the thoughts and feelings that cause superwoman syndrome.

-Being a working mom doesn’t have to mean you come in last place.
+Having a life doesn’t mean you need to be in last place.
 It means that you need to take better care of yourself so that you can be at your best for yourself, your family and work.
+Check out my post on why I think balance is b.s. and what to try instead.